woojoo666/arcana-notes/interpreter/Readme.md

+### Compile Grammar

+Make sure you have nearley installed

+	npm install -g nearley

+Then use

+	nearleyc grammar.ne -o grammar.js

 ### Run

 Because the interpreter uses ES6 modules, you can't just open the HTML file.
 First open a webserver using